ThomasKerbrat/blog/2016/10/test_time_dependent_service_angularjs.md

 If the frontend does not receive heart beats anymore, it should close the application because of whatever reason.

 The trick here is to control the flow of time in our tests.
-Creating timeouts and interval in the tests is just not an option.
+Creating timeouts and intervals in the tests is just not an option.
 It would slow down the execution of tests, and the syntax would be too overwhelming.

 In order to control the flow of time, we will call a doctor to the rescue!